Vincent Cavanagh: The Radicant

 With the release of his debut single Zero Blue (NSSMix) in June 2024, Cavanagh launched his solo project The Radicant, marking a shift toward experimental, ambient, and cinematic soundscapes.
 In July 2024, The Radicant released its first EP, We Ascend.

 The project also emphasizes the integration of music with contemporary dance, visual arts, and immersive technologies.
 Under this moniker, Cavanagh has collaborated with artists and institutions across Europe, composing for installations, performances, and digital environments.

 The Radicant reflects his evolving interest in creating transdisciplinary experiences beyond traditional music formats.

 In 2025, Cavanagh composed the score for a live dance/mixed-reality experience entitled Homecoming, which premiered at The Lowry in Salford, Manchester.

 Cavanagh is currently working on The Radicant's full-length debut album, to be released on Kscope.

 Collaborations and guest vocal appearances

 In 2013, Vincent Cavanagh performed and co-wrote the lyrics of Welcome Change with Norwegian musician and singer Petter Carlsen.
 The track, written by the German post-rock band Long Distance Calling, appears on their sixth album, The Flood Inside.

 The longstanding friendship and collaboration between Vincent and Petter Carlsen is also evident on Petter's acclaimed album Clocks Don't Count, on which both singers perform on the track "Built to Last".

+The track "X-Ray" features a guest vocal performance by Vincent Cavanagh.
+This collaboration appears on the band's fourth studio album, Blackfield IV (2013), which marked a shift in the project's dynamic by incorporating several guest vocalists alongside Aviv Geffen.